AleGuarnieri/aleguarnieri.github.io/index.md

 So let me share some of the first steps I am taking to enrich my knowledge about this wonderful field.

-My dream: once expert, use my expertise to volunteer and give back what I learned in the different areas in which this activities can be applied, contributing to have a positive impact in the society :)
+My dream: use my expertise to work and volunteer givin back what I learned in the different areas in which these activities can be applied, contributing to have a positive impact in the society :)